sh-r/Visual-Snow-Syndrome/README.md

 5. Simulating nyctalopia, floaters, afterimages, etc
 6. Taking in a saved image and using the saved text file to continue editing the same image

-Note: We are not distributing it using Pypi i.e pip install as it's a GUI application and not just a module.
+Note: We are NOT distributing it using Pypi i.e pip install as it's a GUI application and not just a module.

 ## Contributions<br/>
 Project Members: